rrnewton/haskell-lockfree/ChaseLev/DEVLOG.md

 [2013.06.01] {Back to it, with new debugging wrapper}
 -----------------------------------------------------

-Right now if I turn on the debugging wrapper, here's what happens:
+Right now if I turn on the debugging wrapper (+realCAS), here's what happens:

     :ChaseLev(DbgWrapper):work-stealing-deque-tests:
     Grow to size 64, copying over 31